Masters in Human Resource Management

 In addition, computer literacy is required as a prerequisite.
 It can be demonstrated by the applicant's undergraduate coursework, passing a proficiency examination offered by the extended studies department or by completing a suitable computer course.

-Note: Electives may be taken with approval of both the faculty advisor and program head from other graduate-level offerings in the Extended Studies Division or the College of Psychology and Liberal Arts.
+Note: Electives may be taken with approval of both the faculty advisor and program head from other graduate-level offerings in the extended studies department or the College of Psychology and Liberal Arts.